Introduction

 Effective progress tracking involves:

-- Regularly comparing actual performance to planned objectives
+- Regularly compare actual performance to planned objectives

-- Updating stakeholders on project status and any significant changes.
+- Update stakeholders on the project’s status and any major changes.

 Establishing Critical Success Factors (CSF) and Key Performance Indicators (KPI)